thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Navigation: [home](README.md)

 Radiosondes or weather balloons are launched around twice a day from a lot of different locations around the world.
-You can quickly visit https://sondehub.org and find your location and see what flights are going on around you.
+You can quickly visit (https://sondehub.org) and find your location and see what flights are going on around you.
 Zoom out and find the little gray circle that is a launch site (usually near or on large airports) and then right click on the circle and check out the frequency of launches and the history of flights from that site.

 Its a lot of fun to track these flights and then sometimes you can go to where they land and recover the sondes (scoring yourself a little GPS, temperature/humidity sensor and 400Mhz transmitter - many of which can run modified firmware and pressed into other uses.)
-This page is less about the chasing and recovering the sonde (there are many websites and Facebook groups dedicated to that aspect of the hobby) and more about setting up the station and getting more station centric data from the payload data stream.
+While a lot of fun, this page is less about the chasing and recovering the sonde (there are many websites and Facebook groups dedicated to that aspect of the hobby) and more about setting up the station, improving and measuring changes to the station by getting more station centric data from the payload data stream.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/recovery3.jpg" height="320">